 Once the initial period ends, the rate adjusts.
 If rates in the market rise, your payment will increase as well.
 You are esentially choosing lower payments now in exchange for loss predictability later.

 If you know you'll sell or refinance before hitting that break-even mark, an ARM is usuauly the better financial move on paper.
+See our amortization schedule for a deeper view.

 Disclaimer: This tool keeps things simple by assuming the ARM rate stays steady after the initial fixed period.
 In reality, rates can change over time, usually adjusting once per year, and are limited by specific caps.
 These estimates also dont facto in taxes, insurance, or mortgage insurance, which will affect your total payment

-Take a look at some of the most common loan options and find the one that fits your situation best
+Take a look at some of the most common loan options and find the one that fits your situation best — from a conventional loan to a jumbo loan for higher-priced homes.

 Best for good credit